blender/blender/doc/python_api/rst/include__bmesh.rst

 Keeping a Correct State
 -----------------------

-When modeling in blender there are certain assumptions made about the state of the mesh.
+When modeling in Blender there are certain assumptions made about the state of the mesh:

-* hidden geometry isn't selected.
+- Hidden geometry isn't selected.
-* when an edge is selected, its vertices are selected too.
+- When an edge is selected, its vertices are selected too.
-* when a face is selected, its edges and vertices are selected.
+- When a face is selected, its edges and vertices are selected.
-* duplicate edges / faces don't exist.
+- Duplicate edges / faces don't exist.
-* faces have at least 3 vertices.
+- Faces have at least three vertices.

-To give developers flexibility these conventions are not enforced, however tools must leave the mesh in a valid state else other tools may behave incorrectly.
+To give developers flexibility these conventions are not enforced, yet tools must leave the mesh in a valid state or else other tools may behave incorrectly.

-Any errors that arise from not following these conventions is considered a bug in the script, not a bug in blender.
+Any errors that arise from not following these conventions is considered a bug in the script, not a bug in Blender.

 Selection / Flushing
 ^^^^^^^^^^^^^^^^^^^^

-As mentioned above, it is possible to create an invalid selection state (by selecting a state and then de-selecting one of its vertices's for example), mostly the best way to solve this is to flush the selection after performing a series of edits. this validates the selection state.
+As mentioned above, it is possible to create an invalid selection state (by selecting a state and then deselecting one of its vertices for example), mostly the best way to solve this is to flush the selection after performing a series of edits.
+This validates the selection state.

 Module Functions